pragsmike/failter/USAGE.md

 *   "How consistently does my prompt perform across a wide range of input documents?"
 *   "How close is my prompt's output to a 'perfect,' human-verified example?"

-It automates the tedious process of running numerous trials, evaluating the results, and summarizing them so you can focus on making data-driven decisions to improve your prompts.
+It automates the tedious process of running numerous trials, evaluating the results using a flexible scoring system, and summarizing them so you can focus on making data-driven decisions to improve your prompts.

 ## 2. The Experiment Workflow

 The Failter workflow is a three-step pipeline executed from the command line:

 1.  **`experiment`**: You provide a set of inputs, prompt templates, and models.
 Failter runs every possible combination and generates the filtered output files.
-2.  **`evaluate`**: Failter uses a powerful "judge" LLM (e.g., GPT-4o) to automatically review and grade the quality of each output file from the previous step.
+2.  **`evaluate`**: Failter uses a powerful "judge" LLM (e.g., GPT-4o) to automatically review and score the quality of each output file from the previous step.
-3.  **`report`**: Failter gathers all metadata, performance metrics, and evaluation grades into a comprehensive summary report, delivered as both a markdown table and a CSV file.
+3.  **`report`**: Failter gathers all metadata, performance metrics, and evaluation scores into a comprehensive summary report, delivered as both a markdown table and a CSV file.

 ## 3. Setting Up Your Experiment